splorp/tersus/readme.md

 ### 0.1.1 — The “We Don’t Need No Stinkin’ Stylesheet” Release

 + Fixed the ‘headers already sent’ error
-+ Reset and base stylesheets are now based on YUI 2.8.2
++ Reset and base stylesheets are now based on the [Yahoo!
+User Interface Library](https://github.com/yui/yui2)
 + Added artwork for the screenshot and favicon files
 + Updated `screenshot.png`
 + Updated `favicon.ico`